devopsdojoconsortium/dojoconsortium.org/content/en/docs/work-decomposition/work-breakdown.md

 ### Refining Stories into Development Tasks

-Tasks are independently deployable changes that can be merged to trunk daily.
+- Tasks are independently deployable changes that can be merged to trunk daily.

-Breaking stories down into tasks gives teams the ability to swarm work and deliver value faster.
+- Breaking stories down into tasks gives teams the ability to swarm work and deliver value faster.

-In order for teams to visualize tasks required to implement scenarios, they need to understand what a [good task](../task-decomposition) looks like.
+- For teams to visualize tasks required to implement scenarios, they need to understand what a [good task](../task-decomposition) looks like.

 ---